FabricMC/fabric-language-kotlin/templates/README.template.md

-Functions do not get returned but executed, so they have to only contain initialization code, not return a initializer type
+Functions do not get returned but executed, so they have to only contain initialization code, not return a initializer type.

 In an `object`